mhbeals/mhwood.github.io/_posts/2020-08-24-authorship.md

 * Within a specific period, you might be able to identify a regular, known correspondent;
 * Special correspondents might be identified in their obituary within the papers they wrote for;
 * Jubilee and centenary supplements, or histories of specific publishers, might also contain names;
-* The edition that has been digitised might be a Contributors Department marked copy, as is the case with some issues of *The Times*, with a record of the authorship or source of published editorial material.
-This would involve manual searching as there is no index, which raises questions about the availability of metadata for paratextual annotations.
+* There may be Contributors Department marked copies (as is the case with some issues of *The Times* in the physical archive), with a record of the authorship or source of published editorial material.
+This would involve manual searching as there is no index, which in turn raises questions about the availability of metadata for paratextual annotations for digitised copies.

 <a href="https://twitter.com/hobbb/status/1298209010697609217?s=20">
 <img src="https://github.com/AtlasOfDigitisedNewspapers/AtlasOfDigitisedNewspapers.github.io/blob/master/img/Hobbs-tweet.png?raw=true"></a>